Skip links

 Kenya to fall into line with $250 billion OECD global tax reforms – unlocks US free trade deal

-Kenyan President, William Ruto, has confirmed that Kenya will end its 2021 1.5% Digital Services Tax (DST) as it withdraws its objections to the Pillar 2 OECD reforms on a global 15% minimum tax, due in 2024.
+Kenya has brought forward in the draft Tax Laws (Amendment) Bill 2024 plans to replace its existing 2021 1.5% Digital Services Tax (DST) as it withdraws its objections to the Pillar 2 OECD reforms on a global 15% minimum tax.
 There are currently 178 digital service providers registered with the Kenyan Revenue Authority, remitting over Sh240 million per annum.

 This is a condition of signing-up to the OECD reforms – Kenya was one of the few companies to object to the proposals agreed to by almost 140 countries.
 Kenya has also been blocked from singing a free trade deal with the US paritually because of its DST.